hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 ### Discovery

-Reading records from shards assigned to them is only part of the responsibility of sources.
+Reading records from shards assigned to them is only a part of the responsibility of sources.
 Sources also need a way to discover currently active shards in the stream to take responsibility for them.
-Moreover, this discovery process can't just happen once, on start-up, because streams are dynamic, shards can be closed, and new shards can pop-up at any time.
+Moreover, this discovery process can't just happen once, on start-up, because shards are dynamic, shards can be closed, and new shards can pop up at any time.
 For details, see the [resharding section](#resharding).

 Continuously monitoring the set of active shards in the stream is the